JanBoon89/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.antwerpmanagementschool.be/en/program/executive-master-public-management"

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses on strategic management and reputation; organizational change, learning and innovation; and machine learning and artificial intelligence.
+bio: My research focuses on (the interplay of) three main themes: perceptions of the public sector (reputation, trust); reforms, change and innovations in the public sector; and collaboration and stakeholder participation.

 interests:
-- Strategic management and reputation
+- Perceptions of the public sector, reputation and trust
-- Organizational change, learning and innovation
+- Reforms, change and innovation in public organizations
-- Machine learning and artificial intelligence
+- Collaboration and stakeholder participation

 education:
   courses: